-Turkey’s first ground intervention in Syria’s war aims to prevent an independent Kurdish state and changes the dynamics in the five-year-old conflict.
+Turkey’s first ground intervention in Syria’s war aims to prevent an independent state for Kurds and changes the dynamics in the five-year-old conflict.

 Why has Turkey intervened militarily in Syria?
 And how does Turkey’s incursion change the conflict?

 On August 24, for the first time in the five-year-old war south of its border, Turkey sent special forces along with tanks and artillery supported by warplanes into northern Syria.